-WIFI is increasingly becoming a commodity that we expect to be in place and we expect it to work without us having to adapt our behaviour to connect to a strong and reliable signal.
-So how do you ensure your WIFI reaches the areas of your house and/or office where you need to work from?
+WiFi is increasingly becoming a commodity that we expect to be in place, and we expect it to work without us having to adapt our behaviour to connect to a reliable and robust signal.
+So how do you ensure your WiFi reaches the areas of your house and/or office where you need to work from?

-As tech specialists there is a tendency to jump directly to a technological solution before attempting to counter other problems like the physical obstacles to your signal.
-However, this may be a mistake as WIFI relies on the ability of signals to move through a physical space, so it makes sense to look at these obstacles as a first priority.
+As tech specialists, there is a tendency to jump directly to a technological solution before attempting to counter other problems like the physical obstacles to your signal.
+However, this may be a mistake as WiFi relies on the ability of signals to move through a physical space, so it makes sense to look at these obstacles as a priority.

-Many people underestimate the impact that inanimate objects and walls can have on your WIFI signal.
-Anything that is metallic or made of large, dense materials, is a potential blocker to your signal and should be removed where possible.
+Many people underestimate the impact that inanimate objects and walls can have on your WiFi signal.
+Anything metallic or made of large, dense materials, is a potential blocker to your signal and should be removed where possible.

 Metallic objects will typically halt a signal altogether, ensuring that any user who is located behind them will not be able to access the network at all.
-One common obstacle that people neglect to remove is mirrors.
-The thin, metallic lining is purpose built for reflecting light and has a similar, but less effective impact on WIFI signal, meaning it cannot reflect your internet connection for you in the same way.
+One common obstacle that people neglect to remove mirrors.
+The thin, metallic lining is purpose-built for reflecting light and has a similar, but less effective impact on WiFi signal, meaning it cannot reflect your internet connection for you in the same way.
 The result is a partial rebound of the signal and a potentially useless connection.